What do you think of the LITRG website?

 Universal credit and tax-free childcare

-Tax-free childcare (TFC) was introduced in April 2017 and the gradual roll-out was completed in February 2018 meaning that anyone who meets the qualifying conditions can use the scheme.
-Under TFC, you must open a childcare account and for each 80p you pay in the Government will pay 20p up to a maximum of £2,000 per child per year (£4,000 per disabled child, per year).
+Under tax-free childcare (TFC), you must open a childcare account and for each 80p you pay in the Government will pay 20p up to a maximum of £2,000 per child per year (£4,000 per disabled child, per year).
 However, you cannot claim universal credit and tax-free childcare at the same time.
 Your universal credit claim may be stopped if you make a claim for TFC.

 Some people will be better off claiming tax-free childcare than universal credit, while others will be better off claiming universal credit and not claiming tax-free childcare.
 This assumes you are unable to make a new claim for tax credits.
 You can find out more about TFC and how it interacts with universal credit on our TFC page.